What is a payment gateway and how does it work?

 International capabilities

 When you sell online, there's no reason to limit yourself to only your local market.
-As e-commerce becomes more global, you may need to attract, nurture, and sell to customers internationally.
+As ecommerce becomes more global, you may need to attract, nurture, and sell to customers internationally.
 That means your payment gateway should make it simple to accept more than just your local currency.

 Optional features